In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 I later discovered that I could set up ads but couldn’t make payments for future ads or settle the outstanding ad balance.

-From the questions the FB advertising customer care reps asked me on every occasion, my case was related to location vs. billing address.
+Based on the questions the FB advertising customer care reps asked me on every occasion, my case concerned the location vs. billing address.

 The questions mostly go like this: